joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 12. Click **Create**
 13. Windows Admin Center will now leverage the Azure Application created earlier to **create** the **GatewaySubnet** _(if missing)_ and create the Virtual Network **Gateway**, this creation **process** could take **up to 35 minutes**, so we now need to wait.
 14. ![](/uploads/select-wac_aznetworkadapternotification.png)
+15. You should be able to see the Gateway being created in the Azure Portal _(ie a new Virtual Network Gateway named: WAC-Created-vpngw-79)_ was created.